Yash9479/DS-ALGO-C-/README.md

 - Memory efficient Trie Implementation using Map | Insert, Search and Delete
 - One is also expected to be familiar with other programming paradigms like Backtracking, Dynamic Programming, Divide & Conquer, Greedy Algorithms and concepts like Hashing and Recursion.

-## Top Books for Data Structures and Algo –
-- Introduction to Algorithms by Thomas H. Cormen
-- Algorithms by Robert Sedgewick & Kevin Wayne
-- The Algorithm Design Manual by Steve S. Skiena
-- Algorithm for Interviews
-- Algorithm in Nutshell
-- Algorithm Design by Kleinberg & Tardos
-- The Design and Analysis of Algorithms
-- Introduction to Algorithms: A Creative Approach

-// Source: Medium @javinpaul